 - Often include misleading

-) rather than my primary email address that I use for legitimate zoom webinars
+ken@example.com) rather than my primary email address that I use for legitimate Zoom meetings - Have since expanded to other meeting platforms, including GoToMeeting (

 While they technically pass authentication, their behavioral pattern is clearly spammy and abusive.